Due diligence reporting tool

 What is the average turnaround time for a re-registration on and off your platform?

 Where both parties have adopted electronic re-registration via Origo Options and offer the same share classes, the re-registration request will be made within one business day.
-Where it’s on a manual basis, the request will be made in two working days.
-The full transfer process will vary depending on the details provided on the documentation, but we follow a strict follow-up process to accelerate the transaction and users can check the progress via the ‘in transit asset report’ available on our platform.
-Our experience shows the Origo process can happen in two to three weeks (subject to accurate details) while the manual process may take four to six weeks for completion.
+Where the request is submitted manually, it will be made in two working days.
+We follow a strict follow-up process to accelerate the transaction and users can check the progress via the ‘in transit asset report’ available on our platform.
+Our experience shows Origo processes typically happen in two to three weeks (subject to accurate details), while manual processes may take four to six weeks for completion.

 Can I re-register assets to and from every type of share class through your platform?

-Yes, we operate re-registrations to and from all available share classes.
-Where a specific share class is not listed on the platform this can be requested to enable re-registration, and if the asset manager permits access we will add the share class for re-registration.
+Yes, we operate re-registrations to and from all available share classes a fund manager will permit Nucleus access to.
+Where a specific share class is not listed on the platform a request can be made to enable re-registration, and if the asset manager permits access, we will add it.
 We will register any share class off the platform where it can be received by the acquiring party.

-We also support share class conversions as part of a re-registration to support simpler transfer of assets where there are differing classes available on each platform.
-We can request ceding platforms to convert to a share class that we can accept.
+Where we can’t list a share class, we also support share class conversions as part of a re-registration.
+This allows us to support a simpler transfer of assets where there are differing classes available on each platform.
+If we don’t host the share class the client holds with another provider, we can request the other platform converts to a share class that we can accept.

-Any switch or conversion between share classes could carry CGT implications, you should refer to the transferring scheme or provider to check.
+Any switch or conversion between share classes should not trigger a CGT event however, you should refer to the transferring scheme or provider to check.

 Can I use (insert chosen DFM) through your platform?

 There’s a selection of over 70 DFMs available on the platform.
-If there’s a DFM you work with who isn’t currently on the platform we’ll enter into discussions to add them, subject to agreement between both parties.
-For the most up-to-date DFMs, please take a look at our website: https://nucleusfinancial.com/wrap/advisers/our-platform/investment
+If there’s a DFM you work with who isn’t currently on the platform, we’ll look at adding them, subject to agreement between both parties.
+For a list of the DFMs currently available, please visit nucleusfinancial.com/wrap/advisers/our-platform/investment.

 How do I start using a DFM on your panel?

-You’ll first sign an agreement with the DFM.
-Once done, the DFM manager will ensure their portfolios will become visible to you on Nucleus Wrap and available for you to use with your clients.
+You’ll first need to get in touch with your chosen DFM to set up the relationship and sign an agreement.
+Once completed, the DFM will ensure their portfolios will become visible to you and available to use with your clients on Nucleus Wrap .
 Your usual Nucleus Wrap contact can help with more details.
-For the most up-to-date DFMs, please take a look at our website: https://nucleusfinancial.com/wrap/advisers/our-platform/investment
+For a list of the DFMs currently available, please visit nucleusfinancial.com/wrap/advisers/our-platform/investment

 Are there any additional charges for using a DFM?

 Not from us.
-Your clients will of course pay any charge levied by the DFM plus the underlying fund costs.
+Your clients will pay any charges applied by the DFM plus the underlying fund costs.

-Can the selected DFM operate discretionary investment portfolios directly on the platform or does client money need to be sent to their custodianship?
+Can the DFM manage discretionary investment portfolios directly on the platform?

-DFMs are provided with access to our platform to allow them to manage their discretionary portfolios directly on the platform.
+DFMs are provided with access to allow them to manage their discretionary portfolios directly on the platform.
 We retain custody of the client assets and cash.

-If client money is sent to the DFM’s custodianship, how is client reporting and valuation done through the platform?
+If client money isn’t within the DFM’s custodianship, how is client reporting and valuation done through the platform?

-What arrangements need to be put in place for the adviser to use the DFM service through the platform and how does this respect the relationship I have with my client?
+How do I set up a DFM through the platform and how does this respect the relationship I have with my client?

 These are the steps for adding a DFM:

-• Detailed discussions between Nucleus and the adviser to agree the specific requirements.
+• Detailed discussions between Nucleus and the DFM to ensure propositional compatability.

-• Bipartite agreement is completed between Nucleus and the selected DFM.
+• Agreement is completed between Nucleus and the selected DFM.

 • Nucleus initiates the onboarding and training process to allow the DFM to manage their portfolios on our platform.